 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Glass Peanut Brittle is a thin, translucent variation of traditional peanut brittle.
-I call this "glass brittle" because the peanuts are suspended in a beautiful, almost-clear brittle that has the appearance of glass.
+Glass peanut brittle is a thin, translucent variation of traditional peanut brittle.
+We call this "glass brittle" because the peanuts are suspended in a beautiful, almost-clear brittle that has the appearance of glass.